cjohansen/m1p/Readme.md

 ## m1p's core value proposition

-m1p lets you to loosely couple data processing code from textual content by placing it in a dictionary, and to loosely couple its content from app data that will eventually be interpolated into it.
+m1p makes it possible to loosely couple data processing code from textual content by placing it in a dictionary, and to loosely couple its content from app data that will eventually be interpolated into it.

 1. You produce data with placeholders for text, theming, and other "flavor content".